-- One 20-B may be substituted for two 5-B fire extinguishers (One B-II may be substituted for two B-I under old requirements). - Outboard boats less than 26 feet in length are not required to carry fire extinguishers if their construction will not permit the entrapment of explosive or flammable gases or vapors. - See APPENDIX for more information on fixed and pre-engineered fire extinguishing systems - 5-lb CO2 fire extinguishers are rated at 5-B:C - 10, 15 & 20-lb CO2 fire extinguishers are rated at 10-B:C
+- One 20-B may be substituted for two 5-B fire extinguishers (One B-II may be substituted for two B-I under old requirements). - Extinguishers with larger ratings or multiple letter designations may be used if they meet the minimum requirements of 46 CFR 25.30. - Boats less than 26 feet in length with an OUTBOARD motor are not required to carry fire extinguishers if their construction will not permit the entrapment of explosive or flammable gases or vapors. - See APPENDIX for more information on fixed and pre-engineered fire extinguishing systems. - 5-lb CO2 fire extinguishers are rated at 5-B:C - 10, 15 & 20-lb CO2 fire extinguishers are rated at 10-B:C